 From the moment I first saw people were lined up to buy meat from a shirtless man wielding a cleaver with a cigarette dangling from his mouth, I knew I was going to love Taipei.

-This was the cultural immersion I was hoping for when I left the USA behind me.
+This was the immersion I was hoping for when I left the USA behind me.

-Sure, it was less of an "immersion: than I wanted - being a white women completely prevented that.
+Sure, it was less of a “seamless immersion” than I wanted - being a white women completely prevented that.
 Still, everyone let me observe, linger, and take lots of pictures.

 There are the obvious things I could say about Taipei and my time there: the food is delicious, the temples are beautiful, and the people are warm.....